craiggunson/terraform-git-branch/README.md

 Learn what Terraform modules are and how to create one.

 Goals
-Seperate state for feature branch (dev) vs main (prod).
+1. Seperate state for feature branch (dev) vs main (prod).
-No workspaces, shared state between dev/prod.
+1. No workspaces, grunt, shared state between dev/prod.
-DRY re-use modules/resources - reduced copy/pasta.
+1. DRY re-use modules/resources - reduced copy/pasta.
-Same content different deployments - increased confidence.

 [Forked from here](https://learn.hashicorp.com/tutorials/terraform/module-create?in=terraform/modules).